kartonfarkas/api_docs/source/suite/exports/contact_lists.rst

        * *(string)* password
        * *(string)* folder – optional
      - If *distribution_method* is **local**, then *ftp_settings* is ignored.
+   * - notification url
+     - string
+     - request is sent to the url if the export is ready
+     - The result data is the same as the result of `querying export status <http://emarsys-dev.readthedocs.org/en/latest/suite/exports/query_status.html>`_.

 Request Example
 ---------------